Production of forms and graphics for publication in legislation

 Forms containing text and graphical elements

-If a client requires a form to contain both text and graphical elements such as text boxes because the client considers it inappropriate to omit these elements in favour of text-based alternatives and has advised the PCO accordingly, the client will also be asked to supply the form as an entire graphic file in five graphic file formats that the PCO can accept.
+If a client requires a form to contain both text and graphical elements such as text boxes because the client considers it inappropriate to omit these elements in favour of text-based alternatives and has advised the PCO accordingly, the client will also be asked to supply the form as an entire graphic file in one of the five graphic file formats that the PCO can accept.
 See Acceptable graphic file formats.

 Forms in Bills